Odysseas Vlachodimos: Benfica

-On 26 January 2022, the Portuguese press praised Vlachodimos for his performance in the victory of Benfica over Boavista F.C. in the 2021–22 Taça da Liga final, where the Greek goalkeeper was voted man of the match.
+On 26 January 2022, the Portuguese press praised Vlachodimos for his performance in the victory of Benfica over Boavista in the 2021–22 Taça da Liga final, where the Greek goalkeeper was voted man of the match.
 Benfica were led to the penalty shootout with Boavista (1–1 in the regular game), where they prevailed 3–2, with the 27-year-old goalkeeper repelling three of the five penalties.
 In fact, this was the first participation of the Greek international in the tournament, while he is in Portugal, while he reached a total of 150 appearances with the Benfica jersey.

 On 8 March 2023, the Greek goalkeeper signed a contract that runs until the summer of 2027, with the Portuguese "A Bola" reporting that the agreement between the two sides also includes a release clause of €60 million.

+Nottingham Forest

+On 31 August 2023, Vlachodimos signed with Premier League side Nottingham Forest on a four-year contract, for a fee of €4.9 million, with the potential to rise to €9.3 million with add-ons.
+Vlachodimos made his Premier League debut on 5 November 2023 against Aston Villa keeping a clean sheet in a 2–0 win.

+Newcastle United

+On 1 July 2024, Vlachodimos joined fellow Premier League club Newcastle United.
+He was signed for a fee of £20 million which is the most Newcastle have paid for a goalkeeper.
+He made his Newcastle United debut on 1 October 2024, replacing the injured Martin Dúbravka at half time in their 1–0 victory over AFC Wimbledon in the EFL Cup.

+Loan to Sevilla

+On 12 August 2025, Vlachodimos was loaned to La Liga side Sevilla for one year.